Google スプレッドシートとTrelloの連携イメージ

 Click the unique key from the data in Google Sheets.

-By setting this, the unique key set in Google Sheets will be linked with the card information, and <span class="mark-yellow">you will be able to add the newly registered card ID and URL in Trello to Google Sheets.</span>
+By performing this setting, the unique key set in Google Sheets will be linked with the card information, and <span class="mark-yellow">you will be able to add the newly registered card ID and URL in Trello to Google Sheets.</span>

-4. Values of the Updated Record
+4. Values of the Record After Update

 First, click the box.

-Select the Trello icon
+Select the Trello icon.

 The data of the newly registered card in Trello will be displayed in a list.

-4. Run Test
+4. Execute Test

 Once the data insertion is complete, press the test button.